 Whitefish, Montana is a small town that serves as a gateway to the great outdoors, including the breathtaking Glacier National Park.
+We loved basing ourselves in Whitefish while we explored the park.

 Before you head up into the mountains to get away from it all, you’ll want to stop over in Whitefish for a few days of creature comforts.